If you’re experiencing hair loss, it’s a good idea to get to the root of the problem. These natural treatments may help restore healthy hair growth.

 - Cod Liver Oil

-- and other oils from deep water fish.
+- Other oils from deep water fish

 It is not recommended to rely on Cod Liver Oil as a source for EFA’s because it contains high levels of vitamins A and D, and the amount of Cod Liver Oil necessary to achieve proper amounts of EFA’s would cause overdosing on these vitamins.

 The recommended supplements are Evening Primrose Oil and Flaxseed Oil.
 Both these oils are available in oil form or in capsules.
-Keep in mind that high amounts of a saturated fat block the effectiveness of EFA’s, counteracting their effectiveness, so there need to be adjustments to your diet if there is a high amount of saturated fat in it.
+Keep in mind that high amounts of a saturated fat block the effectiveness of EFA’s, counteracting their effectiveness, so there needs to be adjustments to your diet if there is a high amount of saturated fat in it.

 Juicing is a natural way to obtain many of the vitamins, minerals, and trace minerals mentioned above.
 When using organic fruits and vegetables, juicing can provide quite a boost to the system and encourage the health of hair.
 Juices are very readily assimilable by the body and provide the same content as the whole food.